Skip to content

 These terms often get used interchangeably but mean slightly different things.
 A headless CMS separates content from code but never has a frontend presentation layer attached.
 A decoupled CMS still separates content from code but does have a presentation layer or head linked in some way.

-Content from a headless CMS can be used however and wherever it is needed regardless of the presentation layer.
-Anything from in-car infotainment systems to VR glasses, to a newspaper advertisement.
-It is truly omnichannel.
-A decoupled CMS, however, does still gain some flexibility by separating content from code, but remains linked with a final presentation format, most often a website.
+In practice, this means that content from a headless CMS can be used however and wherever it is needed, regardless of the presentation layer.
+A decoupled CMS, however, does still gain some flexibility by separating content from code but remains linked with a final presentation format, most often a website.

 Headless CMS Benefits